 - Prioritises your favourite apps, based on use

 One of Huawei's big claims about that Mate 9 is that it is born fast and will remain fast.
-We've only had the phone for a month, so how true that will be we can't really say.
+We've only had the phone for a couple of months, so it's hard to judge how true this is and will be.

 But here's the background on what the company has done.
 The new Kirin chipset has been designed to function with a new intelligent algorithm to learn your usage over time and prioritise the importance of apps and avoid slowdown.
 Before launch Huawei was calling this a very Apple-sounding "iAware" - a name that, unsurprisingly, has vanished from the official product release.